 Repairing Running Shoes

-If that perfect pair of running shoes are looking a little worse for wear, but still are in a largely wearable condition, then repairing them might be the way to go.
+If that perfect pair of running shoes are looking a little worse for wear, but still are in a largely good condition, then repairing them might be the way to go.
 There are a variety of online tutorials for at-home repairs for patching holes and fixing minor sole damage.

 What Happens to Recycled Running Shoes?